Duisburg North Rhine-westphalia, Germany Travel Guide

 June-August

-Warmest weather, longer daylight, many outdoor events.
+Warmest weather, longer daylight, numerous outdoor events.

 Higher prices, larger crowds, potential heatwaves.